maizeatlas/saegus/src/docs/user_guide/additive_trait_example.rst

    23813, 24837, 25882, 26910, 27923, 28955, 30026, 31057, 32103, 33142,
    34173, 35185, 36207, 37223, 38243, 39351, 40419, 41477, 42537, 43578]

-There are 42,837 segregating loci in this population.
-Next we will gather the alleles which are present at each segregating locus.
+There are 42,837 segregating loci in this population. ``saegus`` has a function to put the alleles into an array and assign the alleles at ``qtl`` an effect as a draw from a specified distribution.

 .. code-block:: python
    :caption: Gather the alleles at each segregating site